What is human trafficking?

 Annual Human Trafficking Conference

 My Sister’s House hosts an annual human trafficking conference to increase knowledge and awareness of, and response to, labor and sex trafficking in the Greater Sacramento area.
-Click here to visit our human trafficking conference page.
+The next one will be on January 16, 2018.
+Save the date!

 Are you a legal professional wanting to help victims of human trafficking?
 Consider joining the Legal Forum, a committee of the Sacramento Rescue and Restore Victims of Human Trafficking Coalition (“Sacramento Rescue and Restore Coalition”).
 The Sacramento Rescue and Restore Coalition is part of the Sacramento Rescue and Restore Victims of Human Trafficking Regional Program, funded by the U.S. Department of Health and Human Services.
 The purposes of the Regional Program are to identify human trafficking victims and connect them to services, raise public awareness, and provide training and education on human trafficking in Sacramento and seven surrounding counties.
 Partnering agencies Opening Doors, Inc. and My Sister’s House work together to implement the program region-wide.

 The purpose of the Legal Forum is to provide a space where volunteer attorneys can connect with one another, discuss challenges faced in a case, and plan how the legal community can better serve victims of human trafficking.

 The Legal Forum is always looking for new members.
 If you are interested in joining the Legal Forum, please complete the Legal Forum Application form.
 You do not need to be an attorney to join the Legal Forum, however there may be portions of meetings where non-attorneys may be asked to leave so that the attorneys can discuss sensitive issues pertaining to a case.Legal Forum Application form